From square plaquettes to triamond lattices for SU(2) gauge theory: Discussion

 Self-mitigation has allowed the QITE algorithm \cite{Motta:2019yya} to find the ground state of a lattice with two square plaquettes on an IBM quantum computer.
 As shown in Fig.~\ref{fig:plot2mitb}, the computation without self-mitigation did not attain the correct ground state.
 The basic effect of self-mitigation is a rescaling of expectation values, where raw results from the physics circuit are divided by results from a mitigation circuit according to Eqs.~(\ref{eq:ratio1}) and (\ref{eq:ratio2}).
 The Hamiltonian's expectation value is a linear combination of the individual rescaled expectation values, leading to the large improvement observed in Fig.~\ref{fig:plot2mitb} where, from an initial value of zero, the self-mitigated and unmitigated results ultimately move in opposite directions.
 The unmitigated result is approaching the pure noise limit while the self-mitigated result finds the true value quickly and remains consistent with it.

-The error bars on Fig.~\ref{fig:plot2mitb} are statistical only, and self-mitigation has clearly handled the dominant systematic error.
-The mitigated result at $\tau=1.3$ happens to be furthest from the true ground state, being almost four standard deviations away, but subsequent time steps agree nicely with the true ground state.
+The error bars in Fig.~\ref{fig:plot2mitb} are statistical only, and self-mitigation has clearly handled the dominant systematic error.
+The mitigated result at $\tau=1.3$ happens to be furthest from the true ground state, being several standard deviations away, but subsequent time steps agree nicely with the true ground state.
 This demonstrates a valuable feature of the QITE algorithm.
 Output from one time step is needed as input for the following step, and yet the algorithm recovers quickly from an outlier.

 The application of QITE to a larger lattice will require more terms in the expression for $\hat A$ in Eq.~(\ref{eq:Adef}), leading to more expectation values that need to be computed.
 However, the expression for $\hat A$ will generally not require all possible Pauli strings but is instead governed by the correlation length of the physics under consideration \cite{Motta:2019yya}.
 It will be interesting to see future studies that use self-mitigated QITE to examine non-Abelian gauge theories on larger lattices.